Proposal To Add San Joaquin County Trauma Centers To Help Accident Victims

 - Coordination with neighboring trauma systems.

-- A trauma registry, trauma-care review process and formal trauma-system evaluation.
+- A trauma registry, the trauma-care review process, and formal trauma-system evaluation.

-- A coordinated personal injury prevention programs and strategies.
+- Coordinated personal injury prevention programs and strategies.

 As a Sacramento personal injury attorney, I will be following this proposal closely.

 For more information about trauma centers if you have been injured in a serious personal injury accident, please contact the top Sacramento accident lawyer and personal injury lawyer at Sette Law Office for an immediate consultation.